-- (1) A dog is a color
+- (1) A dog is a color;

-- (2) A color is a musical composition
+- (2) a color is a musical composition;

-- (3) Therefore, a dog is a musical composition.
+- (3) therefore, a dog is a musical composition.

 Even though the premises do not make sense and the conclusion is false, logicians consider the argument to be valid: if dogs were colors and colors were musical compositions, the conclusion would have to be true.
 It is for this reason that valid arguments serve to establish conclusions from accepted premises.
-What makes the argument valid is not the meaning of its words but how they are related: any argument in which the premises and the conclusion exhibit the same relations is valid.
+What makes the argument valid is not the meaning of its words but how they are related: any argument in which the premises and the conclusion are related in the same way is valid.
 The importance of such structure (referred to as syntax) extends to language generally.
 Knowing the syntax of a language enables you to construct and understand an indefinite number of sentences with the same structure.

 In the era before researchers started to invoke ANNs to explain cognitive activities, most researchers assumed that cognition worked much in the manner of logical arguments: an individual was assumed to encode thoughts in structured representations and apply rules that depended on their structure (syntax) to develop new thoughts.
 This ensured the systematicity of thinking.
-Since ANNs don't apply rules to structured representations, many theorists, including many philosophers (Fodor & Pylyshyn, 1988), argued they could not account for thinking (see Buckner & Garson, 2019, section 7).
+Since ANNs do not apply rules to structured representations, many theorists, including many philosophers (Fodor & Pylyshyn, 1988), argued they could not account for thinking (see Buckner & Garson, 2019, section 7).

 Proponents of ANNs have advanced several responses to this challenge.
 One is to treat the structures exhibited in thought as patterns to be learned by a neural network realized in the neocortex.
-Figure 14B represents the visual processing system much like a multi-layer artificial network.
-Each brain region shown at higher-levels extracts additional patterns from the patterns recognized at lower-levels.
-Brain areas in the central and anterior inferotemporal cortex, at the top of the ventral stream (shown on the right of Figure 14B and labeled inferotemporal stream), respond to patterns corresponding to abstract categories such as shape, color, or faces.
+Figure 14(b) represents the visual processing system much like a multilayer artificial network.
+Each brain region shown at higher levels extracts additional patterns from the patterns recognized at lower levels.
+Brain areas in the central and anterior inferotemporal cortex, at the top of the ventral stream (shown on the right of Figure 14(b) and labeled inferotemporal stream), respond to patterns corresponding to abstract categories such as shape, color, or faces.
 Some areas in this region also respond differentially to categories of objects (e.g., dogs, houses).
-Barsalou (2008) has suggested how this process of identifying more abstract patterns from more concrete ones can be extended to relational categories such as "on top of" or "a type of."1 A further challenge is to explain the ability to connect the states in the network that represent these categories in flexible (and sometimes arbitrary) ways to capture systematic relations as illustrated in the above example of a valid but nonsensical argument.
-O'Reilly et al. (2014) has crafted an ANNs that can represent many such relations and employs a simulation of the basal ganglia (section 5.4) to enable flexible combination of these relations with other mental concepts.
+Barsalou (2008) has suggested how this process of identifying more abstract patterns from more concrete ones can be extended to relational categories such as "on top of" or "a type of."13 A further challenge is to explain the ability to connect the states in the network that represent these categories in flexible (and sometimes arbitrary) ways to capture systematic relations, as illustrated in the previous example of a valid but nonsensical argument.
+O'Reilly et al. (2014) have crafted ANNs that can represent many such relations and employ a simulation of the basal ganglia (Section 5.4) to enable flexible combination of these relations with other mental concepts.